pwertenb/BYU-OIT-coding-challenge/README.md

 This Python script can convert between Romam numerals and base 10 numbers.

+<h2>Installation</h2>

+It is expected that Python is installed on the system.

 <h2>Usage</h2>
 To convert a Roman numeral to decimal, use the argument 'rtod' then pass the numeral to convert.
 The numeral is NOT case sensitive.

     python3 main.py rtod LXIX

-To convert a decimal to Roman numeral, use the argument 'dtor' then pass the numeral to convert.
+To convert a decimal to Roman numeral, use the argument 'dtor' then pass the number to convert.

     python3 main.py dtor 69